mvu38/measuring_prioritization_experiment_code/README.md

-# Experiment code and stimuli for _Multi-Method Measurement of Prioritization for Visual Awareness_
+# Experiment code and stimuli for _Getting to the Heart of it: Multi-Method Exploration of Nonconscious Prioritization Processes_
 Each folder in this repository contains the code used to run one of the experiments reported in Abir, Y. & Hassin, R. R. (In prep.). _Multi-Method Measurement of Prioritization for Visual Awareness_.

 Experiments 1a, 1b, 3a and 3b run on Psychtoolbox for Matlab.
 We achieved excellent presentation timings only when running in a Linux environment.